 Kaidus stepped onto the stage again as his name had been called.
 He was tired, but not to the point of exhaustion.
 His matches had been relatively quick, allowing for plenty of rest.

-His next opponent was a Gveril man with dull green hair, and looked to be in his late twenties.
-The man’s horn shone in the midafternoon sun majestically.
-His metallic arm held a long slim wooden sword.
+His next opponent was a Gveril man with dull green hair who looked to be in his late twenties.
+The man’s horn shone in the midafternoon sun majestically, and his metallic arm held a long slim wooden sword.

 “I’ve been watching your matches.
 How is it that a young one like you has come upon such skills?”
 The man asked as they stood face to face.

 “I’ve had some great teachers.”
 Kaidus replied, giving a courteous bow to his opponent.

 “That so?
 I would love to meet them some day.”
 Surprisingly, the man also returned a polite bow.

 Unlike his other matches, it was he who was taken by surprise this time.

 The instant the signal was given, the man’s sword tip shot straight out at him—without warning—aiming to pierce his chest.
 Kaidus quickly swiped upward with his two swords, cutting at the man’s attack, deflecting it.